dbwebb-se/mvc/example/phpunit/Game21README.txt

 You have done the installation step in the Guess exercise, see phpunit/README.txt. composer install or make install change namespace in composer.json to your own and activate it with composer dump.
-It is recommended to do the Guess exersice first.
+It is recommended to do the Guess exercise first.

 Work order:
 1. UML and discussions about the classes